 Tomato Beef Stew is an easy weeknight spin on a classic stew that’s full of flavor!
-This semi-homemade recipe is total comfort food and will make your house smell amazing!
+This semi-homemade recipe is total comfort food at it’s finest!

 I’ve been making beef stew for years.
 It’s our St. Patrick’s Day tradition.
 We go out in the morning, see friends, and listen to music.
 Then, when we get home I cook up a pot of beef stew with brown bread.
 It takes some time to prepare but it’s SO worth it.
 Since stew is one of our favorite cold-weather comfort foods, I wanted an easy weeknight version I could make too, and here we are!